 5. DNA Project

-If you aren’t satisfied wit the not-so-dark aka material dark look of DarkMRL, you can take a look at DNA Project.
+If you aren’t satisfied with the not-so-dark aka material dark look of DarkMRL, you can take a look at DNA Project.
 It is a true dark theme for your Android.
 In the developer’s own words, DNA Project provides “a beautiful, cool blue and steaming, hot red accent on a nice, dark gray background”.
-The best part is that it themes a large number of stock as well as Google apps and even some third-party apps such as Action Launcher.
+The best part is that it themes a number of stock as well as Google apps and even some third-party apps such as Action Launcher.

 The list of options with this one is extensive.
 From transparent quick settings to the loading animation, DNA Project gives users a lot of control.
 It even changes the stock transition animations and quite frankly, for the better.
 Then there’s also an Infected theme that you can choose instead of the default DNA look.
 Unlike the other dark theme, there is a lot to talk about this dark theme.
 Definitely, give this one a spin if you’re a fan of dark themes.